 Retrofits vs. new construction

-At PV, we always perform a Manual J load calculation before we install new HVAC equipment in your home.
+At PV Heating & Air, we always perform a Manual J load calculation before we install new HVAC equipment in your home.
 In many cases, the load calculation will indicate that you need a smaller AC or furnace than the one you’re replacing.
 It’s a common scenario for retrofits.

 Any time we install an AC or furnace with less (or, perhaps more) capacity, there’s always a chance you’ll need some ductwork modifications as well.
 For instance, your 5-ton AC might work ok with the ducts you have today.
 But the 4-ton AC we suggest might work better with smaller ducts – or ducts that are routed differently.